subhu-darkknight72/OperatingSystems_Lab/README.md

 ## Assignment 1 : shell scripting and shell commands
 Programs in shell script under the Linux environment that would run in bash terminal and perform the following Tasks
-- Computation - Finding LCM : reverses all the numbers and outputs their LCM
+- Computation - Finding LCM : reverses all the numbers and outputs their LCM.
-- Pattern Matching - Username Validation : checks if the username is valid or not
+- Pattern Matching - Username Validation : checks if the usernames in file are valid or not.
-- File Handling - JSON Parsing : convert each JSONL file into a CSV file
+- File Handling - JSON Parsing : convert each JSONL file into a CSV file, and extract given attributes.
-- File Manipulation / Argument Handling : converting a line to alternating case without loops
+- File Manipulation - Argument Handling : converting a line to alternating case without loops.
 - Pattern matching : input to the folder and iterate through all the python files in the directory and subdirectories and print the file name, the path and all the comments in the file with their line numbers.
-- File Handling/Sieve of Eratosthenes/Loops/Arrays
+- Loops/Arrays - Sieve of Eratosthenes : finds out all the prime divisors of “n” using SoE only once.
-- File Handling / Sorting / Understanding strings
+- File Handling - Sorting :  gather names (across all files) beginning with the same letter in a single file
 - CSV File Manipulation
 - Data Analysis